 “It could be, but most of the music is real dark and almost evil sounding,” Audrey replied.

-“So, maybe it’s a project for someone to re-tool?”
+“So, it’s a project for someone to re-tool?”
 I asked.

 “Are you interested, Rich?
-You directed some great shows over the last couple of years, YOU’RE A GOOD MAN, CHARLIE BROWN, and THE WIZARD OF OZ, and what was that dark drama called, oh, THE SPIRAL STAIRCASE; ... they all come to mind.
-It’s over a year away, almost seventeen months actually.
+You directed some great shows over the last couple of years, YOU’RE A GOOD MAN, CHARLIE BROWN, and THE WIZARD OF OZ, and what was that dark drama called, oh, THE SPIRAL STAIRCASE.
+It’s scheduled for over a year away, almost seventeen months, actually.
 I could send you what we got?
 Look it over, and get back to me.
-You’d be a lifesaver, otherwise, the theatre would probably have to go dark for three weeks, if we can’t fix it.”
+You would be a lifesaver, otherwise, the theatre would probably have to go dark for three weeks, if we can’t fix it.”

 “Sure, Audrey; would I get paid for the rewrite, or just for directing it?”